ajfigueroa/pug-bot/README.md

 Pug::Bot.run
 ```

-Note: If you want to interact with Telegram sans a local script, you'll need to deploy to a server such as Heroku.
+**Note: If you want to interact with Telegram without a script, you'll need to deploy to a server such as Heroku.**

 ## Terminal